enj/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 ### Setting a special APIGroup suffix instead of special verb

-Instead of using a verb with prefix `impersonate-on:`, a special apigroup suffix/prefix can be set for each resource to be impersonated, e.g. setting the apigroup with a suffix of `.impersonation.k8s.io`:
+Instead of using the `impersonate-on:<mode>:<verb>` scheme, a special apigroup suffix/prefix can be set for each resource to be impersonated, e.g. setting the apigroup with a suffix of `.impersonation.k8s.io`:

 ```yaml